A Wide-area, Low-latency, and Power-efficient 6-DoF Pose Tracking System for Rigid Objects: Experiment and Results

 \subsubsection{Power and temperature measurement}

 We evaluated the power consumption and the temperature of the unit during nominal operation.
-TOU is moved in a straight line from $40~cm$ to $140~cm$ away from TBU.
-We used the FLIR one thermal imaging sensor to measure the surface temperature.
-TOU was kept stationary for one minute at each point along the path, while we gathered saturated temperature and power consumption as shown in Figure\,\ref{fig:power_temperature}.
-The supplied voltage for TOU was $7.4~V$, and the current and temperature at the minimum distance ($40~cm$) was $90~mA$ and $37^\circ C$, respectively, whereas the same at the maximum distance of ($140~cm$) were measured to be $650~mA$ and $59^\circ C$.
+TOU is moved in a straight line from $40~cm$ to $140~cm$ away from TBU. \yhk{We used the FLIR One thermal imaging sensor (Teledyne FLIR LLC, Oregan, USA) to measure the surface temperature while power consumption is directly measured by an digital power supply.
+TOU was kept stationary for one minute at each point along the path, then we gathered saturated temperature and power consumption as shown in Figure\,\ref{fig:power_temperature}.} The supplied voltage for TOU was $7.4~V$, and the current and temperature at the minimum distance ($40~cm$) was $90~mA$ and $37^\circ C$, respectively, whereas the same at the maximum distance of ($140~cm$) were measured to be $650~mA$ and $59^\circ C$.